Advanced Home Care Aide Specialist

 Learn both in a classroom setting and online

 In order to participate, you must be eligible for the training.
-Please review the eligibility requirements before signing up.
+Please review the eligibility requirements before trying to register for class.

 Ready to Get Started?

 The Advanced Home Care Aide Specialist Program is designed for caregivers who are working with people who have complex needs.
-Home care aides and clients enroll in this pilot program together.
+Eligibility requirements must be met for both you and your client.

 To be eligible, your client must: